-Uhuru Kenyatta Biography - The Fourth President of Kenya
+Biography of Uhuru Kenyatta - The Fourth President of Kenya

-He was born in the year 1961, October 26, two years before Kenya gained independence from her colonialist, Britain.
+Mr. Uhuru Kenyatta is the son of the founding father of Kenya, Mzee Jomo Kenyatta.
+He was born on October 26, 1961; two years before Kenya Kenya independence.
+He was born in the year October 26, 1961; two years before Kenya gained independence from her colonialist, Britain.

 ‘Uhuru’ is a Kiswahili word which means ‘freedom.’
 Jomo Kenyatta, one of the freedom fighters for the realization of independence in Kenya from the oppressive hands of the British rule called his son by that name to signify that expectation.